orisai/scheduler/docs/README.md

 ## Run tracking

-`RunRegistry` tracks active `scheduler:run` processes.
-This is useful for monitoring and for deploy scripts to check if it's safe to proceed.
-Run tracking works independently of maintenance mode - you can use it with any executor.
+`RunRegistry` tracks active `scheduler:run` processes, useful for monitoring and for deploy scripts to check if it is safe to proceed.
+Run tracking works independently of maintenance mode with any executor.

 Two implementations are provided: